Reading time: 2:30 –

 Once you’ve done that, you can test and then treat your pool water.
 We recommend taking a water sample to your local BioGuard Approved Retailer before adding any chemicals.
 Adding chemicals before getting your test results will give you inaccurate readings and make it harder for you to get the right advice.
 You can learn more about water testing by reading our guide: Does Water Testing Matter.

-For treating your pool
+Assess your pool

 1) Assess the amount of shock treatment required based on your pool’s colour.
 (Note: all of the following steps require the use of an appropriate algaecide.
 See your local BioGuard Approved Retailer to determine the best option for your system).